-Bachelor of Science in Health and Physical Education with Education Licensure (All-Grade)
+Concentration: Education with Licensure (All-Grade)

-The Health and Physical Education major equips candidates with theoretical knowledge and practical skills in the field of health and physical education, ranging from fitness activities and training to advanced performance science and wellness to the study of the human body as related to the science of human movement to techniques and methods in teaching to the organization and administration of health and physical education, including accommodations and modifications for individuals with diverse needs.
+The Health and Physical Education with Licensure (All Grade) concentration equips candidates with theoretical knowledge and practical skills in the field of health and physical education, ranging from fitness activities and training to advanced performance science and wellness to the study of the human body as related to the science of human movement to techniques and methods in teaching to the organization and administration of health and physical education, including accommodations and modifications for individuals with diverse needs.
 Those who pursue All-Grade School Licensure are qualified to teach health and physical education in grades K-12.
 The program requires completion of the Foundational Core, courses in the professional education core, health and physical education core, and additional studies for a minimum of 120 semester hours.
+A GPA of 2.9 is required for candidacy for SOE and a GPA of 3.0 upon completion of the program.